Sam Bankman-Fried to appear in court Monday to drop extradition fight - KESQ

 Former FTX CEO Sam Bankman-Fried is expected to appear in a Bahamas court on Monday to reverse his decision to contest extradition to the US, a person familiar with the matter told CNN.

-The New York Times also reported that Bankman-Fried is expected to agree to extradition to the US, citing a person briefed on the matter.
+Bankman-Fried is expected to agree to extradition to the US, the person said.
+Reuters first reported thank Bankman-Fried would withdraw his extradition fight Monday.

+It remains unclear what time Bankman-Fried will appear in court.
+If he waives his extradition, he would likely return to the United States quickly.
+Once in the states, he will appear before a US judge for an arraignment and bail hearing.

 CNN has reached out to Bankman-Fried’s lawyers, and the Bahamas Attorney General.